C String Extraction: Standard, Custom & Multibyte Guide

 }

-strtok_r is a thread-safe version of strtok, and stores its state in saveptr, making it safe to use in multithreaded environments.
+strtok_r is the thread-safe version of strtok, which stores its state in saveptr, making it safe to use in multithreaded environments.

 char *strtok_r(char *str, const char *delim, char **saveptr);